-The gentleman, who signed the agreement on behalf of the government said that no performance penalties were built into the contract because the government was afraid that they would not get any bidders for the contract.
-This means that the government was afraid it would not get as much money if a penalty clause had been built into the
+The gentleman who signed the agreement on behalf of the government said that no performance penalties were built into the contract because the government was afraid that they would not get any bidders for the contract.

-If this had been done then obviously the bidders would have calculated the costs of this penders. alty in their tender price.
+This means that the government was afraid it would not get as much money if a penalty clause had been built into the contract obviously the bidders would have calculated the costs of this penalty in their tender price.

-As it is now, the Hong-kong public - and especially the taxpayers - will not get any cable television and not get any world.
-This proves that civil servants shouldn't try to make out that they are businessmen.
+alty in their tender price.
+As it is now, the Hongkong public - and especially the taxpayers - will not get any cable television and not get any money.

-The same gentleman then said that at the time the tender was written the Hongkong Government had not heard about satel-lite television, which had been operating for at least 10 years elsewhere in the
+The same gentleman then said that at the time the tender was written the Hongkong Government had not heard about satellite television, which had been operating for at least 10 years elsewhere in the world.